 It is becoming increasingly clear that there is no typical Title IX case.
 The facts of every case are critically important because they can have a great deal to do with outcomes for each student.

 The procedure varies from campus to campus and is usually laid out in the student conduct code.
 ED guidance does set parameters though.
 All schools allow the student an advisor.
-An attorney is not permitted to represent the student—that is, an attorney cannot speak for the student—but an attorney can serve as the student’s advisor and can help the student write letters, questions for witnesses, and so on.
+An attorney is not permitted to represent the student—that is, an attorney cannot speak for the student—but an attorney can serve as the student’s advisor and help the student write letters, questions for witnesses, and so on.

 It is important to find an advisor who has experience dealing with Title IX proceedings.
 Since Title IX proceedings are different from courtroom proceedings, it’s best to find someone familiar with these steps.
 An attorney who is experienced in Title IX proceedings can advise a student on many aspects of the case before the student takes any formal steps with the school.